LastAncientOne/Stock_Analysis_For_Quant/README.md

 Upside Potential Ratio

 # List of Options Strategies
-#### Description: Options Strategies are the simultaneous that is mixed with buying or selling of one or more options that differ in one or more of the options' variables.
+#### Description: Options are contracts that give the buyer the right to buy or sell an amount of some underlying asset at a predetermined price at or before the contract expires.
+Options Strategies are the simultaneous that is mixed with buying or selling of one or more options that differ in one or more of the options' variables.
 :large_blue_diamond:
 Long Call
 Long Put